ca-archived/node-easymock/README.md

     < @error sample
     < @error sample2
+    < @error sample3 0.5

 If there are multiple errors like above, it will randomly select one.
+By default it uses the ```error-rate``` specified in the config.json.
+A specific error rate for each error can be set by adding the error rate as shown above.

-The name after @error indicates the file name. "@error sample" will serve "\_documentation/error_sample.json".
+The name after @error indicates the file name. "@error sample" will serve "\_errors/sample.json".

+### General errros
+For errors that can occur on any call, set up the config.json as follows:

+    {
+      "error-rate": 1,
+      "errors" : ["general"]
+    }

+Or to have specific error rates on each general error:

+    {
+      "error-rate": 0,
+      "errors" : [
+        {
+          "name": "general",
+          "rate": 0.1
+        },{
+          "name": "general2",
+          "rate": 0.3
+        }
+      ]
+    }

 ## Run tests